Reflecting on my Grammy Nomination for Best Engineered Album, Non-Classical

 I jumped out of my chair, ran out of the keynote address, and screamed my ass off in the lobby.
 People wondered if I was okay.
 I was shook, and better than okay.
 A nomination in this category was something that I had always aspired to but never thought was achievable.
 Because of the genres of music I worked in and because I made music in a bedroom, not a fancy recording studio, I didn't think it was possible.
 Best Engineered Album is one of the hardest categories to get nominated in because the submissions span every musical genre except classical.
 It was the pinnacle of success as a mixing & mastering engineer, and I was humbled.

 Ironically, the artist Baynk was living in London at the time and we went out and did a proper celebration together.
 It was only the second time we met in person.
 The first was when he was on tour through the US and came through Philadelphia.
-We made countless songs and records together from other sides of the earth. him in London or New Zealand and I in West Philadelphia.
+We made countless songs and records together from other sides of the earth.
+Baynk in London or New Zealand and I in West Philadelphia.

 That experience was one of the most humbling and exciting moments of my life.
 Awards and accolades are not the reason we get into music, but when they happen, they can reinvigorate your purpose and excitement for your work.